Kaiede/docker-minecraft-bedrock-backup/README.md

 The service should always depend on all the bedrock servers listed in your `docker-compose.yml` file.
 We want to let the minecraft servers start before taking a backup on launch.
 It is recommended to set `container_name` for each server that will be backed up for ease of configuration later.

-In most cases, you only need to configure these environment variables.
+In most cases, you only need to configure the timezone for the container, but there are more variables available.
 [A full list is available here](doc/VARIABLES.md).
-* `BACKUP_INTERVAL`: This configures how often the backups are run.
-In this example, it is every 3 hours.
 * `TZ`: This sets the timezone.
 It is optional, but it will use GMT if not set.

+> NOTE: BACKUP_INTERVAL is now part of the configuration file, and has been deprecated.
+It is currently still supported, but it is recommended to move to specifying the schedule in the configuration YAML.

-For the volumes, they need to be configured
+For the volumes, they need to be configured as such:
 * Map in `docker.sock`.
 The above example should work fine for when docker runs as root.
 When running rootless, take the value you found earlier and include it like so: `/run/user/1000/docker.sock:/var/run/docker.sock`
 * Map in your backups folder.
 In our example, we put it at `/opt/bedrock/backups` on our host.
 It should always be mapped into `/backups` in the container.
 * Map in each server folder.
 This can be mapped anywhere in the container, but we use `/server` above for simplicity.